scriptreiter/learning_scripts/README.md

 # learning_scripts
-This is repository for collecting various scripts associated with research code.
+This is a repository for collecting various scripts associated with research code.